German juggernaut may face economic jam as tariffs and Brexit loom

 For the German economy as a whole, higher U.S. tariffs and a no-deal Brexit together would also hit business sentiment and consumer morale which could throw the economy into a vicious cycle, economists say.

-Household spending, the most important pillar of the domestic economy, could falter if uncertainty about the economy spilled over onto the labor market, Rolf Buerkl from the GfK research group warned.
+Household spending, the most important pillar of the domestic economy, could falter if uncertainty about the economy spilled over onto the labour market, Rolf Buerkl from the GfK research group warned.

 “If employees get the impression during the course of the year that their jobs are no longer secure, this would have a direct negative effect on the consumer mood,” Buerkl said.